 For further information on these EPIs, contact Gale Boyd, Duke University at email@example.com.

 Plant energy guide

-Use the energy guide Energy Efficiency Improvement and Cost Saving Opportunities for the Pulp & Paper Industry to find ways to improve pharmaceutical manufacturing plant energy performance.
+Use the energy guide Energy Efficiency Improvement and Cost Saving Opportunities for Pulp and Paper Industry, Duke University to find ways to improve pharmaceutical manufacturing plant energy performance.